devtoro/movie_rama/README.md

 bundle exec rails c
 ```

-* You can login as an existing user (email: luke@jedi.com, password: movierama) or sign up to create anew account
+* You can login as an existing user (email: luke@jedi.com, password: movierama) or sign up to create a new account

 ## How to run the test suite